Viperfang/FredMin/README.md

 Download Stable:
 https://raw.githubusercontent.com/sn0wlink/FredMin/master/FredMin-1.0.zip

-A super small and lightweight Server Administration Too.
+A super small and lightweight Server Administration Tool.
 This powerful little beast will happily sit on the most restricted servers in-house, or on the cloud.